 Ceremony Held During National Domestic Violence Awareness Month

-Family members carried a life-sized silhouette representing victims to the State House steps as a bell was rung for each victim.
-An additional fiftieth (50) silhouette represented the potential unknown victims.
+Family members carried life-sized silhouettes representing victims to the State House steps as a bell was rung for each victim.
+An additional thirty-seventh (37) silhouette was carried to represent potential unknown victims.

-The Honorable Alan Wilson, Senator Katrina Shealy, religious leaders and other community members made special remarks to highlight the problem of violence against women.
+The Honorable Alan Wilson, religious leaders and other community members made special remarks to highlight the problem of domestic violence in our state.